On this page

 What are the eligibility conditions?

-To qualify for the exemption, you must satisfy the following conditions:
+To qualify for the exemption, you must satisfy one of the following conditions:

 - your business must have an annual aggregated turnover of less than $2 million.
 Aggregated turnover includes the annual turnover of any affiliate businesses that you may have and/or any that you may be connected with in some way.